 You’ll be your own boss, you decide when to take vacation and where you work.
 You need to be able to work independently, so make sure you can take responsibility for your own actions and decisions.

-You’ll need to have excellent business and time management skills as you’ll also need to make sure you have a good work/life balance.
+You’ll need to have excellent business and time lease management software skills as you’ll also need to make sure you have a good work/life balance.

 Most importantly, be prepared to put in a lot of work.